cijerezg/MLSP/README.md

 To train the all models from scratch with default hyperparameters

-> Training all models simultaneously can have very large RAM memory consumption, especially for large offline datasets.
+> Training all models at once can have very large RAM memory consumption, especially for large offline datasets.
 For this reason, we recommend first to train the VAE model, then the priors, and finally the RL models.

 ```main
 python main.py --env_id ENV_ID --foldername FOLDERNAME